sreedeepEK/Bankruptcy-Breakout/README.md

 # Bankruptcy-webapp
-Welcome to the Bankruptcy Prediction Web App! his is a straightforward web app created with Streamlit for assessing bankruptcy risk.
+Welcome to the Bankruptcy Prediction Web App!
+This is a straightforward web app created with Streamlit for assessing bankruptcy risk.
 Users can input financial information.

 To run the website, click this link: https://bankruptcy-webapp.streamlit.app/